-Directors and non-board committee members shall avoid situations in which they may be in a position of conflict of interest.
-The By-law contains provisions regarding conflict of interest that must be strictly adhered to.
-In addition to the By-law, the process set out in this policy shall be followed when a conflict or potential conflict arises.
+Directors, officers and non-director Board committee members shall avoid situations in which they may be in a position of conflict of interest or perceived conflict of interest.
+In addition to the conflict of interest provisions in the Not-for-Profit Corporations Act, 2010 and the by-laws, which must be strictly adhered to, the process set out in this policy shall be followed when a conflict or potential conflict arises.